Skip to content

 What sensors are available?

-This helps you know what devices the system supports.
+This tells you what devices the system knows about before you write your prompt.

 Find all environmental sensors